TEETH @ Tiong Bahru now has a new mobile and WhatsApp Number +65 9764 9060.

 Early Periodontal Disease Detection

-Periodontal disease, like most illnesses, is best treated in its early stages, so early detection and treatment of gingivitis is critical for success in both acute and chronic cases.
+Periodontal disease, like most illnesses, is best treated in its early stages.
+Early detection and treatment of gingivitis are critical for the successful management of both acute and chronic cases.

 • Regular visits to the dentist